 Have you gotten him fixed yet?
 It might not completely stop the behavior, but it will at least reduce it.
 Plus it's healthier for the dog.

 I don't know about dogs, but your post reminded me of a neighbor lady I used to have.
 She was single Mother and had a son about 10 years old, and when she would be standing in the doorway talking to somebody she had a tendency to stand with one leg across the other and her son would straddle the leg and rub up and down.
-She would tell him to stop, but he never did.

 This is a basic training issue so any obedience class should be able to help.